Argelbargel/vault-raft-snapshot-agent/README.md

 ##### Configuration options
 - `role` **(required)** - specifies vault k8s auth role
 - `path` *(default: kubernetes)* - specifies the backend-name used to select the login-endpoint (`auth/<path>/login`)
-- `jwtPath` *(default: /var/run/secrets/kubernetes.io/serviceaccount/token)* - specifies the path to the file with the JWT-Token for the kubernetes service-account.
-You may specify the path relative to the location of the configuration file.
+- `jwtToken` *(default: file:///var/run/secrets/kubernetes.io/serviceaccount/token, must resolve to a non-empty value)* - specifies the JWT-Token for the kubernetes service-account.
+   *This property can be configured with a source that is evaluated at runtime, see [the section above](#secrets-and-dynamic-properties)*

 To allow kubernetes access to the snapshots you should run the following commands on your vault-cluster:
 ```